Top 20 Managed Detection and Response (MDR) Security Companies List

 - Background: Cisco has a broad cybersecurity portfolio for resellers and service providers.
 The lineup includes such offerings as Cisco Umbrella (popular with MSPs in the SMB sector).
 Plus, Cisco just acquired Duo Security for $2.35 billion.

-6. Critical Informatics of Seattle, Washington
+6. CI Security of Seattle, Washington

 7. eSentire of Cambridge, Ontario